ehector/DDIMM/README.md

 # Citation

-If you use the DDIMM R package, please consider citing the relevant manuscript Hector & Song (2020a) or Hector & Song (2020b).
+If you use the DDIMM R package, please consider citing the relevant manuscript: Hector & Song (2020a) or Hector & Song (2020b).

 # References

 The posdef.matrix function was written by Ravi Varadhan: https://stat.ethz.ch/pipermail/r-help/2008-February/153708.

 The GEE implementation is through the R package geepack: Højsgaard, S., Halekoh, U., Yan, J. (2006).
 The R package geepack for generalized estimating equations.
 Journal of Statistical Software, 15(2):1–11.